aubble/goTunneLS/README.md

 Hopefully it makes more sense now to you. nc does everything over plain text and goTunneLS allows you to wrap its insecure connection in TLS.
 You can take out the server node of the config.json, and take it and actually run it on a server somewhere, just change the Connect address of the client node to the Server's listening address and everything will work the same.
 You just tunneled nc through TLS!

-<img src="http://i.imgur.com/1s2v4l6.png">

-Now that you understand how it works, also know that its pure TLS, know that no other protocol is being used other than TLS to tunnel so its not necessary to use both the server and client.
-If a application communicates via TLS but the other does not, you only need to wrap insecure one.
 Also notice the certificate they both point to and use? tls/cert.pem?
 Its the default cert I included along with its private key.

+##ITS ALIVE!
+<img src="http://i.imgur.com/1s2v4l6.png">

 ## Contribute